White sand and turquoise ocean at North Bay Beach

 Welcome to Salt Cay

 Black and red cannon on a coastal bluff on Salt Cay.
-Late 1700s cannon at Little Bluff Lookout on Salt Cay.

 Discover Salt Cay!

 Salt Cay is the smallest of the main inhabited islands in the Turks and Caicos.
-With an area of only 2.6 square miles (6.7 sq km) and a population of only 108 people, this island has a completely different character and persona than Providenciales and the other islands in the country.
+With an area of only 2.6 square miles (6.7 km²) and a population of only 108 people, this island has a completely different character and persona than Providenciales and the other islands in the country.
 Located on the southeastern edge of the Turks and Caicos, Salt Cay is directly exposed to the constant trade winds and bears a unique weather-beaten landscape.

-The secluded North Bay Beach and dunes The secluded North Bay on Salt Cay.
+The secluded North Bay Beach and dunes

-Secluded and Beautiful Beaches
+Secluded & Beautiful Beaches

 Salt Cay is the perfect vacation destination for those who love to get out and explore.